TL;DR:

 Rinse Your Umbrella and Wipe it Down

-• Periodically wash with gentle soap: "When you need a deeper cleaning, I recommend washing the cover with mild soap and water, followed by a thorough rinse and drying.
+- Periodically wash with gentle soap: "When you need a deeper cleaning, I recommend washing the cover with mild soap and water, followed by a thorough rinse and drying.
 Avoid using abrasive materials, cleaners, or bleach products (depending on the canopy material) as these may damage the finish," Corey Lee explained.

-• Wipe down surfaces regularly near the coast: "Those on a saltwater coast should be diligent about preventing the accumulation of salty air and water on the surface of the frame and hardware to prevent rust.
+- Wipe down surfaces regularly near the coast: "Those on a saltwater coast should be diligent about preventing the accumulation of salty air and water on the surface of the frame and hardware to prevent rust.
 This means wiping down the surface every few days to keep it clean and dry," added Ashley.

 1. The Market Umbrella

 Note that the Market Umbrella features differ slightly based on your chosen frame.
 For example, the teak frame features a convenient double-pulley opening system and does not tilt.
 Meanwhile, the aluminum frame boasts classic crank operation with an auto-tilt function.
-Additionally, the umbrella stand and cover are sold separately, allowing you to use this tilting patio umbrella with your current patio table.
+The umbrella stand and cover are sold separately, allowing you to use this tilting patio umbrella with your current patio table.

 "The frame is outfitted with stainless steel hardware and a vented canopy that allows hot air to circulate.
 Plus, the aluminum frames tilt to help you enjoy the shade no matter the time of day," added Lindsay Foster.

-3. Bluu Oak Auto Tilt Cantilever Umbrella
+3. AG19A Cantilever Umbrella

 4. 10' Round Cantilever Outdoor Patio Umbrella

 The 10' Round Cantilever Outdoor Patio Umbrella from Pottery Barn is designed with versatility in mind.
-It boasts an arched arm that telescopes on its vertical pole to allow you to adjust the canopy height and a simple crank system to adjust the canopy tilt.
+It boasts an arched arm that telescopes on its vertical pole to adjust the canopy height and a simple crank system to adjust the canopy tilt.
 In addition, a foot pedal allows you to rotate the canopy to adapt to moving sunlight without moving the base.

 This umbrella comes in navy blue and neutral beige fabric options.
 It includes a base, and the pole is made from aluminum with a beautiful bronze finish.